 Content Uniformity: The Quiet cGMP Stress Test

-Gummies don’t behave like tablets.
-They’re deposited hot, they cool and set, and their viscosity can shift quickly with time and temperature.
-That makes content uniformity one of the most important (and underappreciated) manufacturing realities in multivitamin gummies.
+Gummies aren't tablets.
+They're deposited hot, cool and set, and their viscosity shifts fast with time and temperature.
+That makes content uniformity one of the most important – and overlooked – manufacturing realities in multivitamin gummies.

-KorNutra builds uniformity into the process using practical controls-because a great formula can still fail if depositing conditions, mixing behavior, or hold times aren’t managed with discipline.
+At KorNutra, we build uniformity into the process with practical controls – because a great formula can still fail if depositing conditions, mixing, or hold times aren't managed tightly.

 Manufacturing controls that matter in gummy production